St. Athan Boys' Village

 Visited: 2010

-Last Known Condition: Derelict and partly demolished, 2010.
+Last Known Condition: Derelict and partly demolished

-Page Updated: February 2011
+Page Updated: June 2026

-The Boys' Village continued to be an important part of generations of boys' upbringings until 1991 when rendered obselete by the collapse of British mining and the rise of cheap family holidays abroad, it closed its doors for the last time.
-After its closure the camp was used for residential Bible courses by various church groups before being used as a battleground for airsoft groups.
-Since then the village has become derelict and vandalised and much has been demolished.
-Rumours have sprung up of a troubled past: abuse, murders in the church or fires that killed boys staying there.
-All are patently untrue: folklore tries to explain what has been forgotten or lost and a derelict children's camp will naturally inspire all sorts of unsavoury and spurious rumours.
-The simple truth is, by the late '80s the Boys' Village had become unappealing and expensive to maintain.
+After closure the camp was used for residential Bible courses by various church groups before becoming a battleground for airsoft groups.
+Since then, without a permanent security presence, the village has become a target for metal theives, vandals and arsonists.
+Rumours have sprung up of a troubled past: abuse, murders in the church or fires that killed boys staying there but all, so far as I can ascertain, are patently untrue: the simple truth is that by the late '80s the Boys' Village had become both outdated and expensive to maintain.